gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 I did not want to be intrusive in our workflow, so I wanted to keep the ability to use system libraries (more on that later).
 So I needed a way, in bash, to know whether a package was installed or not.
 The problem was we were using multiple linux distributions, and multiple versions of them.

 It became full of bugs quickly, since linux distributions are all different.
-I did not wanted to depend on any specific distribution, or if it was a linux system or not.
-To solve this, I turned the problem around and ask myself *Why do I want to know what package is installed?* The response was to know if I can use them in my CMake scripts.
-So in the end, I did not wanted to know which package is installed, but what libraries are usable with CMake!
+I did not want to depend on any specific distribution, or if it was a linux system or not.
+To solve this, I turned the problem around and asked myself *Why do I want to know what package is installed?* The response was to know if I can use them in my CMake scripts.
+So in the end, I did not want to know which package is installed, but what libraries are usable with CMake!

 To check if I can use a particular package in CMake is quite straighforward:

  1. Generate a CMakeLists.txt that tries to use `find_package(xyz REQUIRED)`
- 2. Optionally, check if every targets are available for use
+ 2. Optionally, check if every target are available to use
  3. Read the output for errors

 That way, I could detect any libraries in a cross platform manner.
 If a package failed to be found, then I just had to install it in the script!